Scroll Down for the latest updates from our staff & our latest facebook posts

 Mel has worked at Cheshire Riding School for many years.
 She is kind, knowledgable and prides herself on high standards of horse welfare.

-BHSII BSc Hons Equestrian Psychology: Phillippa has worked in the equine industry for many years.
-She is heavily involved in the training of our staff, career students and pony club teams.
-Phillippa has successfully trained students up to BHSAI.
+BHSII, BSc Hons, UKCCL3, TAQA L3: Phillippa has worked in the equine industry for many years, successfully training students up to BHSAI.
+She is heavily involved in the training of our staff, career students, exam clients and pony club teams.
+Phillippa stays up to date and has regular training with a variety of coaches.
+She has successfully worked and trained young horses, having produced and competed her own horse at The Royal International Horse Show twice.

 Cheshire Livery Stables is a BHS Livery and BHS Facilities approved yard.